-What can real estate investors do when they discovered abandoned belongings in a rental?
+What can real estate investors do when they discover abandoned belongings in a rental?
 Before you toss everything in a dumpster and relist the property, follow these tips from Silver Spring property management experts and follow the law!

 Check With Your Lawyer

 It can be frustrating to open the door to an "empty" rental and find furniture, clothing, or items left behind by a resident who either moved out due to the end of their lease or simply abandoned the property and everything in it.
 However, your first step to deal with the situation should be consulting a lawyer.

 Depending on the circumstances of how and why the resident left (and didn't take everything with them), the process to remove the items and handle the situation appropriately must follow the law in different ways.
 Your legal counsel and an expert Silver Spring property management can guide you through what to do to avoid fines or lawsuits.

 Review the Lease